-We strive to provide clients with the most useful list of specialties possible so they can effectively find photographers who are appropriate for their project.
-We need enough specialties to cover most commercial and editorial assignments without having so many that it makes the list confusing or unwieldy for our clients or our staff.
-Our specialties tend to describe the subject matter rather than the clients (which is why we don't use terms like Advertising or Editorial).
-We do our best to follow industry standards when defining these terms, but they are all subject to interpretation by our staff.
-In order to qualify for any of these categories, photos have to be relevant to some sort of client, and we always consider their quality, quantity, and cohesiveness.
-Photographers need to show solid proficiency in a specialty, not just show a few appropriate photos.
-Please let Bill know if you have questions, concerns, or suggestions about how we can improve upon our list of specialties or our definitions of them.
+We strive to provide clients with the most useful possible list of specialties, so they can effectively find photographers appropriate for a project.
+We need enough specialties to categorize most commercial and editorial assignments, but not so many that they become confusing or unwieldy for our clients and our staff.
+Our specialties describe the subject matter rather than the client type (which is why we don't use terms like Advertising or Editorial).
+We do our best to follow industry standards when defining these terms.
+In order to qualify for any category, photos have to be relevant to some sort of client, and we always consider quality, quantity, and cohesiveness.
+Please let Bill know if you have questions, concerns, or suggestions about how we can improve our list of specialties or their definitions.

-Picks up where outdoor lifestyle leaves off, including extreme sports and other rigorous outdoor activities.
-Can be highly produced or more journalistic in approach.
-Demonstrates the photographer’s ability to tackle remote locations and/or adrenaline-fueled action.
+Includes extreme sports and other rigorous outdoor activities.
+Demonstrates the photographer’s ability to work in remote (and often inhospitable) locations and capture adrenaline-fueled action.

-Pets, livestock, or wildlife, with or without humans.
+Features pets, livestock, and wildlife, with or without people.

-Primarily concerned with the inside or outside of a structure, more so than the people, furniture or decor in or around it.
-Should demonstrate a high degree of technical proficiency including perspective control and ability to handle mixed lighting.
+Concerned primarily with the interior or exterior of a structure, more so than the people, furniture, or decor in or around it.
+Should demonstrate a high degree of technical proficiency including perspective control and mixed lighting.

-Primarily about cars, but can feature other vehicles like motorcycles, boats, and planes.
-Mostly shows the vehicles as products, but can also be about the culture surrounding them.
+Mostly features cars, but can include other vehicles like motorcycles, boats, trains, helicopters, and planes.
+Mostly shows the vehicles as products, but can also address their culture.

-Anyone widely recognizable, candid or portrait.
-Mostly entertainers of some sort.
-Can be models, musicians or athletes, but only when they transcend their fashion, music or sports realm.
-Photographers should demonstrate exceptional portrait skills, and experience working with individuals requiring special handling, extra planning, and limited sitting time.
+Features anyone widely recognizable, candid or portrait.
+Mostly entertainers of some sort but can also be models, musicians, or athletes when they transcend their fashion, music, or sports realm.
+Photographers should demonstrate exceptional portrait skills and have experience working with individuals requiring special handling, extra planning, and limited sitting time.

 Normally planned and produced to convey a specific idea, often using props, wardrobe, makeup, exaggeration, special effects, retouching for dramatic or comedic effect.